erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 *Extracting basic features from text data*
 Designing and building an algorithm with pre-built libraries in order to understand the meaning of words and translate their meaning into other valuable interpretations such as a Sentiment Analysis of the words.

 In the process of working with text, a **count of words** is a very important step, to determine the amount of words in each tweet.
-This is a very useful fisrt step in determining if the tone of the teet is either positive or negative.
+This is a very useful first step in determining if the tone of the tweet is either positive or negative.
 Just as the words, the characters can be counted with the same purpose.

 **Removing the stopwords** is also a common used practice before processing text.
-These inclued words such as 'the', 'a', 'an', 'in', etc. The *nltk* library is used for this instances.
+These inclued words such as 'the', 'a', 'an', 'in', etc. The *nltk* library is used for these instances.
 It allows for the text to be processed in the desired language.

 Another practice used in NPL is **extracting the amount of special characters** in the text, such as hashtags, which bring valuable information about the text we are dealing with.